Davsan88/guidesAndNotes/aws_practitioner.md

 ### Data Warehouses
 A data warehouse is a central repository for structured and unstructured data that is used for reporting and data analysis.
 Amazon Redshift is AWS's fast, scalable data warehouse that makes it simple and cost-effective to analyze all your data across your data warehouse and data lake.

+### Key-Value Store
+Key-value stores are non-relational databases that store data as key-value pairs, enabling fast retrieval of data.
+Amazon DynamoDB is a fully managed key-value and document database that delivers single-digit millisecond performance at any scale.